tshepang/blog-movies/content/movies/2007 movie review.rst

 The best villain is Josh Brolin's dirty cop found in *American Ganster* for its unflinching acts of corruption.
-My favorite character is Gerard Butler's Spartan king in *300* while the most exotic is the Anjelina Jolie's demon in `Beowulf`_.
+My favorite character is Gerard Butler's Spartan king in *300* while the most exotic is the Angelina Jolie's demon in `Beowulf`_.
 The most desirable gal is Rosamund Pike in *Fracture* while Vera Farmica of *The Departed*, Ana Claudia Talancon' in *El Crimen del Padro Amaro*, and Kerry Washington in `The Last King